 Walking from the train station to my hotel, I go through Wenceslas Square and past the Czech National Museum.
 Grand buildings and monuments blend in with the hip cafes and trendy shops.
 The footpaths are busy with tourists and locals wandering past or stopping to enjoy the sunshine.

 I had completely underestimated Prague.
-People have told me previously that Prague is beautiful but I had always assumed they meant just the very centre of the city, or relative to other cities in this part of Europe.
+People have told me previously that it’s beautiful but I had always assumed they meant just the very centre of the city, or relative to other cities in this part of Europe.

-I see now that the Czech capital is stunning compared to all of Europe, if not the world.
+I see now, with so many things to do in Prague, that the Czech capital is stunning compared to all of Europe, if not the world.
 It is a gem that I already regret not visiting earlier.

 One of the things that, to my mind, makes Prague impressive is the scale of the historic part of the city.
 It leads from the top of the hill to the west, down to the Vltava River, and across to the web of boulevards and alleys that takes you to churches, squares and hidden museums.

 You need several days to explore Prague – let alone do some day trips to the surrounding region.
-But within one day you can get a great overview of this implosion of styles from the 11th century to the 18th century (with a few modern twists thrown in for good measure).
+But within one day you can get a great overview of this implosion of styles from the 11th century to the 18th century.

 It’s always a busy spot during the day but that brings out market stalls and buskers so there’s plenty of entertainment.